 When and how did your love of wine begin?
 My parents often drank Almaden wines with dinner when I was growing up.
 Each wine had cartoon illustrations of the types of animals whose meat they were supposed to be paired with, so I learned that early on.
 Later, when I was a high school senior, my friends and I found that we could go into liquor stores and discuss wines for half an hour or so with the clerks and not get carded when we eventually bought some.
 I ran through a lot of Black Tower and other crockery-bottle Rieslings then, and still have an empty fish-shaped bottle of Antinori white Tuscany wine for fish, vintage 1967.
-After that came a Boone’s Farm phase.
+During my first year of college, a friend would occasionally nab wines from his dad’s cellar, which we would consume during the bicycle rides we went on instead of going to class.
+We squeezed a lot of fine Bordeaux out of wineskins.
 My first purchase of a case of “real” wine was Sebastiani Barbera, vintage 1976, which I bought from Louise Kahn.
 I still have the wooden box.

 How would you classify your tastes in wine...
 Old World or New World?
 I try to appreciate every wine for what it has to offer.
 I drink both Old World and New World wines, but find that I am buying a lot more European wines than I used to, particularly Rhônes and Riojas.
-But if I were banished to a tropical island where only one type of wine was available, I would prefer that it be Bordeaux-style blends from the New World.
+But if I were banished to a tropical island where only one type of wine was available, I would prefer that it be Bordeaux-style blends from California and Washington.

 What is your favorite food and wine pairing?
-We eat a lot of lamb, which I like to pair with a Rhône or a Malbec.
-A Grenache with grilled wild-caught salmon is mighty good, too.
-Or Riondo Prosecco and Eggs Benedict for Sunday brunch.
-Or beef tenderloin and a Bordeaux blend — it's impossible to pick just one!
+We eat a lot of lamb, which I like to pair with a Rioja, Rhône, or Malbec.
+A big Zinfandel or a Washington Syrah with smoked brisket or barbecued ribs is mighty good, too.

 What was your most memorable bottle?
-Two bottles here: The 1993 Barolo that my wife, Katz, and I drank on our tenth wedding anniversary in 2003 was absolutely fabulous.
+Two bottles here: One was an older Ridge Lytton Springs being used as a prop that my wife, Katz, rescued from backstage when we were doing lights and sound for a production of Lend Me A Tenor.
+The scene called for the two tenors to open a bottle of wine then toast each other, so not much had been poured out.
+That Lytton Springs was amazing, and became one of my favorite wines that night.
 Equally memorable was a split of a 1963 Meursault that her grandfather gave us — improperly stored upright on the top shelf of kitchen cabinet for 35 or so years, amber-colored with little floaties in it, and stunningly — and unexpectedly — delicious with rich flavors of vanilla and caramel.

 Your favorite guilty pleasure?
 These days, I prefer that my pleasures be of the “not guilty” variety.
 I’m pretty sure that all my unindicted co-conspirators feel the same way.